thijmen38/Earthy-Group2/docs/design.md

 It was observed that the load distribution was uniform and the meshes were coherent.
 The peak stresses developed at the edges and the corners of the wall were within the set limits and the transition between tension and compression was logical and regular.
 High compression at the bottom of the wall and at the top of the roof and tension at the corners and the edges of the wall determined the analysis was performed correctly.
 Moreover, the analysis proved that the roof can be made into a completely compression roof which fulfilled the ultimate goal.

 The structural analysis does not consider gypsum as the material for the ribs.
 Adobe material properties were considered for the entire structure.
 As gypsum has higher compressive strength as compared to adobe, it was assumed that using gypsum would give better results in the analysis.

+The script used for the structural analysis of all the modules can be found on the [Other page](other.md).
  </div>

  **Module_1: 3x3 Square Dome**